philinder/schinkenpage/README.md

 # schinkenpage
-this is a small test page from a bootstrap example page - see the licence file
+this is a small test page from a bootstrap example page - see the license file